 In order to prove the Proposition, the following Lemma will be crucial.
 The proof of the Proposition relies in fact on the idea that the diagrams in Figures \ref{gendiagram-43} and \ref{gendiagram-34} are constructed exactly in such a way to invert the derivation operation.
 This Lemma is useful exactly in this sense and is true for generic \bm surfaces.

-\begin{lemma} Let us consider the derivation diagram for $\M{m}{n}$, as in Figure \ref{hextooct}.
-Given two green edge labels, which are on the arrows of the derivation diagram, if there is a way to get from one to the other passing through edges and vertices of the transition diagrams, but without crossing another green edge label, than it is unique.
-In other words, we cannot always go from a green edge label to an other green edge label following a path satisfying such conditions, but if it is possible, then there exists only one such path. \end{lemma}
+\begin{lemma} Let us consider the derivation diagram for $\M{m}{n}$, as in Figure \ref{hextooct}. { Given two green edge labels on arrows of the derivation diagram, if there is a path from one to the other that follows the arrows on the diagram without crossing another green edge label in between, then the path is unique. } In other words, we cannot always go from a green edge label to an other green edge label following a path satisfying such conditions, but if it is possible, then there exists only one such path. \end{lemma}

 \begin{proof} The condition of not passing through another green edge label implies that we can move either in the same column, upwards or downwards, or on the next one, on the left or on the right, because we have a green edge label on each horizontal arrow.
 Starting from a green edge label, unless we are on a boundary edge, we have the first choice to do.
 We will have the choice of which of the two arrows carrying that edge label to follow.
 The choice will be related to the two different cases of moving upwards or downwards if we are going to the same column, or if we are moving left or right if we are changing the column.